JairAle25/JairAle25/README.md

 ### 👨‍💻 About Me

-- 📚 I am currently in my second year of university studying programming.
+- 📚 I have a degree in Programming from the National Technological University.

-- 💻 I am currently learning **Tailwind and Astro**

 <div align="left">
     <h3> 🛠️ Languages and Tools:</h3>